 Some explanation is offered the next day as the notary unseals the will of their mysterious benefactor:

-They have all been invited to take part in a literary competition: they will have five days‘ time, isolated in the manor house, cut off from the outside world save a telephone line to summon the chauffeur in case of emergency, to come up with a work of literature in any form they choose: article, essay, novella or short story: the winner will receive 25 million pounds, the rest will receive 100,000 for their time and effort.
+They have all been invited to take part in a literary competition: they will have nine days‘ time, isolated in the manor house, cut off from the outside world save a telephone line to summon the chauffeur in case of emergency, to come up with a work of literature in any form they choose: article, essay, novella or short story: the winner will receive 25 million pounds, the rest will receive 100,000 for their time and effort.
 Their task will be to distill his philosophical and literary estate and render it into a form that makes it most accessible to the public, something he was unable to do in his lifetime despite his best efforts.

 The underlying topic of his texts is Winehouse’s Integral philosophy, a matter that is on one hand exceedingly complex in that it involves input from all aspects of society, religion, spirituality, science, sociology, politics, economics and philosophy, but at the same time stunningly simple in its conclusions and in its applications to daily life.

 This is why the mysterious benefactor has called together such a varied group of authors to try and find the most presentable means to publicize his efforts.
 And as he has no family or other heirs, has decided to leave it to all to his Heirs of Fate as a reward for coming up with the ideal solution.

 We gain insight into Winehouse’s writings only through the protagonist’s reactions to his reading and exegesis of Winehouse’s Integral texts, along with visual aids in the form of the billboards he has posted in Switzerland to expound on the basic principles of his thinking.
 Through him, we are presented with a summary of Integral principles, the unity of being but the diversity of individual beings; mankind as a part of God in the world and the very means through which God him/herself learns and grows in the physical world.